Dollfußsiedlung & Fischersiedlung

 The well-organised little houses in the housing estate in the west of the city with their front gardens on the quiet street are reminiscent of an American suburb from the 1950s.
 Unlike the suburbs on the other side of the Atlantic, however, Sieglanger was built before the war.
 At the beginning of the 1930s, when the misery of the Great Depression had also replaced the misery of the post-war period in Tyrol, the city of Innsbruck was faced with a dilemma.
 The city coffers were empty and at the same time the number of people moving to Innsbruck was increasing.
 People came to the city to find work, although unemployment here was also unimaginably high by today's standards.
 According to estimates, every fourth adult Austrian was unemployed in the early 1930s.
 Added to this was inflation, which had destroyed a great deal of wealth.
 Several shanty towns and houses, such as the Bocksiedlung, developed in a wild and disorganised manner.

 The housing estates were built from 1934.
 As the city's building director, Jakob Alberts implemented this project without his social democratically orientated partner Theodor Prachensky, who was otherwise often consulted for the planning.
 The future residents helped to build their homes.
-Similar to the Höttinger Au housing estates after the Second World War, central self-catering gardens were also created.
-To be able to enjoy one of the coveted flats, you had to be a member of the Vaterländischen Frontthe all-determining unity party.
+Self-sufficient gardens were to enable the residents to feed the estate self-sufficiently, at least to a certain extent.
+In the following years up to 1937, the houses of the Lohbachsiesdlung at the Ulfiswiese and the Hörtnaglsiedlung at the Allerheiligenhöfe.
+In order to enjoy one of the coveted flats, you had to follow the Vaterländischen Frontthe all-determining unity party.
 One of the settlements was named after the mayor of Innsbruck, Franz Fischer, in Fishermen's settlement named.
 The second, which was built by Home from Siglanger No 61 - 93 was built, was named Dr-Dollfuß-Siedlung.
-In 1938, the National Socialist mayor Egon Denz baptised the little houses in Sieglangeriedlung um.
+In 1938, the National Socialist mayor Egon Denz baptised the little houses in Sieglangeriedlung around.
+In the 1950s, the Bishop of Innsbruck, Paulus Rusch, took up the idea of a small housing estate with its own self-sufficient garden to promote Christian coexistence in order to develop the Höttinger Au.

 Despite many renovations and individual conversions, many of the little houses with their distinctive pointed roofs, which are otherwise mainly familiar from eastern Austria, have been preserved to this day.
 Sieglanger is no longer a social housing estate, but a middle-class neighbourhood on the western outskirts of Innsbruck.
 The association Traditional community Sieglanger carries the spirit and sense of community of the former settlers to the present day.